kresil/experiments/resilience4j/README.md

 ### Registry

-A register is used to store and manage multiple `Retry` instances.
-In the registry, the `Retry` instances are identified by a name.
+The registry is essentially a `getOrCreate` factory method for `Retry` instances.
+Its function is to manage (i.e., perform CRUD operations) and to store:
+- a collection of `Retry` instances using their designated names as unique identifiers;
+- a collection of `RetryConfig` instances using their designated names as unique identifiers.

-Register a `Retry` instance in the `RetryRegistry` with a configuration:
+To register a `Retry` instance in the `RetryRegistry` with a configuration use:

 ```java
 RetryRegistry registry = RetryRegistry.of(config);
 Retry retry = registry.retry("name");
 ```

-Or:
+Or without a registry with:

 ```java
 Retry retry = Retry.of("name", config);
 ```

-This module also provides an in-memory implementation of the `RetryRegistry`.
+> [!IMPORTANT]
+> A single <codeRetry</code> instance can be used to decorate multiple [decorators](#decorators)
+> because internally it creates a new <code>Retry</code> [context](https://stackoverflow.com/questions/64052854/resilience4j-new-instance-of-retry-or-retrieve-from-retryregistry) per subscription.

 ### States

-TODO: Add connections between states and transitions
+TODO: Add connections between states (transitions)

 The `Retry` mechanism has the following states: